 1 - Excess Contributions - An excess contribution is a contribution that exceeds the contribution limit (i.e., how much a noncandidate committee can receive) (see Part V).
 If an excess contribution is returned within seven (7) days of receipt, the excess contribution is not required to be reported.
 If an excess contribution is returned within thirty (30) days of receipt, the excess contribution must be reported to the Commission, but will not escheat to the Hawaii Election Campaign Fund.
 The excess contributor may be subject to an administrative fine.
 Lastly, if the excess contribution is not returned after thirty (30) days of receipt, the excess contribution must be reported to the Commission and will escheat to the Hawaii Election Campaign Fund.
+The excess contributor to the Commission and will escheat to the Hawaii Election Campaign Fund.
 The excess contributor may be subject to an administrative fine.

-Of course, this prohibition does not apply to independent expenditure committees ("Super PACS") and ballot issue committees because there are no contribution limits.
+Of course, this prohibition does not apply to Independent Expenditure Committees and ballot issue committees because there are no contribution limits to these committees.

-- 2 False Name Contributions A false name contribution is a contribution made in the name of another person.
+2 - False Name Contributions - A false name contribution is a contribution made in the name of another person.
 Contributions to noncandidate committees must be from a person's own money and reported in the name of the same person.
 A contribution by a person that is reimbursed or in any way compensated by another person (e.g., given a bonus) for that contribution is prohibited.
-All contributions made in the name of a person other than the owner shall escheat to the Hawaii Election Campaign Fund. - 3 Anonymous Contributions No noncandidate committee shall knowingly receive, accept, or retain an anonymous contribution of any amount, or enter or cause such contribution to be entered in the noncandidate committee's account as an anonymous contribution.
+All contributions made in the name of a person other than the owner of the funds shall escheat to the Hawaii Election Campaign Fund.

+3 - Anonymous Contributions - No noncandidate committee shall knowingly receive, accept, or retain an anonymous contribution of any amount, or enter or cause such contribution to be entered in the noncandidate committee's account as an anonymous contribution.
 If a noncandidate committee receives an anonymous contribution and the contributor cannot be identified, the contribution shall escheat to the Hawaii Election Campaign Fund.

-Noncandidate committees may retain contributions that aggregate less than \$500 when obtained through multiple contributions made by ten (10) or more persons at the same political function (e.g., calabash bowls).
+Noncandidate committees may retain anonymous contributions that aggregate less than \$1005 when obtained through multiple contributions made by ten (10) or more persons at the same political function (e.g., calabash bowls).
 Detailed records must be retained of the political function.
-It is strongly advised that someone should be there to keep a record on who contributed and how much.
+It is strongly advised that someone should be there to keep a record on how many people contributed.
 Report the contributions as one lump sum using the deposit date for the contributions, the name of the function, and the address of where the function was held.